Here’s what I’m working on these days…

 TEXTS BY JON FOSSE

-I’ve been returning to my work with beloved playwright Jon Fosse – translating and directing two productions within a year.
+Last season (2012-2013) I returned to my work with beloved playwright Jon Fosse – translating and directing two productions within a year.
 A SUMMER DAY had an eight week run on the mainstage of the Cherry Lane Theater in NYC, produced by Rattlestick Playwrights Theater.
-Karen Allen starred in this production and Ben Brantley from The New York Times gave us a great review.
+Karen Allen starred in this production and Ben Brantley from The New York Times understood it!
 Check it out here.
-Photos will be posted as soon as possible.

 LION ON THE CHEESEGRATER

 I spent the entire month of February, 2012 in Chicago.
 Lucky for me it was a mild winter!
-I was working with super-smart playwright Kristin Idaszak and a terrific young company called Vintage Theater Collective on a new gender-bending “post-noir” version of Lysistrata.
-It was wild!
-Rehearsals were held each day at the Chicago Cultural Center, and what a treat that was.
-Thanks to Katy Collins and Michael Mercier for a great month!
+I was working with super-smart playwright Kristin Idaszak and a terrific young company called Vintage Theater Collective on a new gender-bending “post-noir” version of Lysistrata at the Chicago Cultural Center.
+Thanks to Kristin, Katy Collins, Michael Mercier and Josh Dumas and the rest of the team!

 Read all about it in some blog posts we did for the Department of Cultural Affairs, Chicago: